 Sampling objectives

 The sampling objectives have been clearly defined (as summarized in section 1 of the sampling plan above) and these objectives will be clearly communicated by the Project Communicator and his team to Taluk supervisors, the project motivators and Taluk monitoring team members that will carry out and review the surveys.
 To ensure that the data needs are clearly understood and collated in a consistent manner, standard survey sheets have been prepared for completion by all individuals that will carry out the sampling.
-A copy of this is provided in Annex 6.
+A copy of this is provided in Appendix 8.

 Target population